 Our technology has the capacity to alleviate hunger, to reduce or even stop global warming, and to create economies and social structures that don’t depend on large numbers of young people to make them run.
 We don’t need to increase fertility rates to take care of our aging population, which just kicks the can down the road anyway, since those new babies will become old themselves someday.
 Shifting population from overpopulated, poorer regions to less populated richer regions via migration could answer some of the problems, but it would require educating the immigrants so they could take more complex jobs that won’t be taken over by automation in the near future.

 Why the panic about declining population if, in fact, it’s probably a good thing?
 One answer is nationalism and racism.
 We don’t think globally, we think about our own countries, and we fear any alteration of the racial or ethnic balance that, in our minds, defines who we are (e.g., the disappearing Italians).
 Another answer is that we haven’t adapted our economic and social structures to accommodate the amount of automation that could be used to run our industries or help us in our personal lives.
 AI and Robots can do an awful lot of what humans are now doing.
-We haven’t figured out how to support people who work less or not at all, and we still are terrified at, instead of welcoming, the prospect of AIs or robots doing the jobs we now do.
+We haven’t figured out how to support people who work less or not at all, and we still are terrified by, instead of welcoming, the prospect of AIs or robots doing the jobs we now do.

 The models for how to live with a smaller population are abundant in our science-fiction literature.
 There, you can find completely automated societies where the humans pursue leisure, learning, recreation and socializing and let the AIs and robots do all the work.
 Most futuristic societies envisioned in the sci-fi literature are planet-wide, not nationalistic.
 Humans are united as a race, since in a connected universe, the fate of everyone from earth is similar and we all have to meet challenges together.